KEY CHANGES COMING TO iOS14:

 Please don’t hesitate to reach out if this makes you want to pull all of your hair out.
 I know that’s how we feel, too!

-Kassie is N8's Chief Content Creator.
-She's a big fan of bridging the gap between her clients and their customers.
-Her goal is to make marketing easier to understand for small business owners and marketing parties of one.
+Kassie is a big fan of creating authentic, engaging content.
+Her goal is to make marketing easier to understand for small business owners and marketing parties of one while helping her team to be successful.